TechnologyManagement/additions-documentation/Changelogs/Shipment Management Changelog.md

 order e.g. if a customer insists that they must be the first delivery of the day.

-Add an action to the Shipment Management page,Â Save Delivery Order.
+Add an action to the Shipment Management page, Save Delivery Order.
 This action will open a new page with the following controls:

 Delivery Area Code (non-editable)